tnmygrwl/roost-system/README.md

 In **tools**, modify **launch_demo.py** and run `python launch_demo.py` to submit jobs to slurm and process multiple batches of data.
 For additional customization, modify **demo.py**.
+If we'd like to group scans and tracks based on local time instead of utc in the web ui, run **utc_to_local_time.py** to append local time to the web ui files.
 Currently the system renders more channels than needed for detection and tracking; inference could be accelerated by rendering only useful channels.